stephschustermann/piRNA-detection/README.md

 This BED file was created using the function intersect from bedtools (see more - https://bedtools.readthedocs.io/en/latest/content/tools/intersect.html) using *-wa* flag in order to get the intra genic sequences.

-The program expects a bed based file with the format example shown above:
+The program expects a bed based file with the format example shown below:

 ```
 chr1	14406	14445	HWI-ST1391:140326:C441WACXX:7:2314:11417:70781 1:N:0: CAACTAA	-